 “Samantha and Marc have done an excellent job of weaving together their personal stories, the concepts of leadership and followership that underpin their work, and cases that illustrate how these concepts apply in the real world.”
 Robert W. Jacobs, author, Real Time Strategic Change

 “Leadership Is Half the Story is a breath of fresh air.
 In this very readable book, Samantha and Marc Hurwitz introduce dozens of innovative and useful insights about the dynamics of effective leadership and followership.
 But it delivers much more than just theory.
 It offers practical tips, exercises, and methods for implementing more productive, more creative, and more rewarding collaboration skills.
 I’ve read hundreds of business books.
 Most are rehashes.
 This is a game-changer.”
-Tim Hurson, author, Think Better; co-author of Never Be Closing
+Tim Hurson, author of the global bestseller Think Better and co-author Never Be Closing